Skip to content

 Extra Fields

+A plain Pydantic BaseModel rejects unknown fields with a ValidationError.
 With BaseComponent, extra fields are accepted and available in the template context.
 This allows you to pass dictionaries or data objects with additional fields without raising validation errors.

 from pyjinhx import BaseComponent